sourceallies/interview-python-check/README.md

 # Interview Check (Python)
-Use this repo as a check to make sure your local setup is functioning properly.
+Use this repo as a check to verify your local setup is functioning properly.

 ## How To Check